Maneuver warfare: Mechanization

-During the Franco-Prussian War, the Prussians, knowing that the French could field a larger army than theirs, made a plan that required speed by surrounding the French strongpoints and destroying or bypassing them; it was called the Kesselschlacht, or "cauldron battle".
+During the Franco-Prussian War, the Prussians, knowing that the French could field a larger army than theirs, made a plan that required speed by surrounding the French strongpoints and destroying or bypassing them; it was called the Kesselschlacht, or 'cauldron battle'.
 The remainder of the army could advance unopposed to take important objectives.
-If war was declared, Prussia could quickly mobilize and invade, destroy French field forces, and win before the French army could fully react.
+If war was declared, Prussia could quickly mobilize and invade.
 That tactic was used to devastating effect in 1870 since Prussian forces surrounded and defeated French forces, captured Napoleon III and besieged Paris.
 The Germans' battle plans for World War I were similar.
 Germany attempted to repeat the "knock-out blow" against the French armies in the Schlieffen Plan.
 However, technology evolved significantly in the preceding four decades; both the machine gun and more powerful artillery shifted the balance of power toward the defense.
 All combatants were desperate to get the front moving again, but that proved to be difficult.

 Germany introduced new tactics with infiltration and stormtrooper "shock troops" toward the end of World War I to bypass resistance.
-Russian General Aleksei Brusilov used similar tactics in 1916 on the Eastern Front during the Brusilov Offensive.
+Russian general Aleksei Brusilov used similar tactics in 1916 on the Eastern Front during the Brusilov Offensive.

 The introduction of fully armored tanks, in a series of increasingly successful operations, presented a way out of the deadlock of attrition and trench warfare, but World War I ended before the British would field thousands of tanks to be put in a large-scale offense.
 Fuller had proposed Plan 1919 to use tanks to break through the lines and then to wreak havoc on the German lines of supply and communication.

 During the interwar period, the British developed ideas for fully-mechanized all-arms warfare with the Experimental Mechanized Force.
 The Germans reviewed their doctrine and revised their approach by expanding on infiltration tactics and amplifying them with motor transport.
 Heinz Guderian was a leading proponent of armored combat.
 The German military stressed several key elements: versatile tanks combined with mobile infantry and artillery, close air support, rapid movement and concentration of forces (Schwerpunkt), and aggressive independent local initiative.
 All was strictly coordinated by radio and contributed to new tactics during the Battle of France in 1940.
 Theories in Germany about armored warfare have some similarities with interwar theories of British officers J.F.C.
 Fuller and B. H. Liddell Hart, which the British army failed to embrace and understand fully.

-There are similarities between blitzkrieg and the Soviet concept of "Deep Battle," which the Soviets used to great effect in 1944 and continued to use as a doctrine during the Cold War.
+There are similarities between blitzkrieg and the Soviet concept of "deep battle," which the Soviets used to great effect in 1944 and continued to use as a doctrine during the Cold War.

-Soviet Deep Battle
+Soviet deep battle

-In the Soviet Union during the 1920s and the 1930s, the concept of "Deep Battle" was developed and integrated into the Red Army field regulations doctrine by Marshal Mikhail Tukhachevsky.
+In the Soviet Union during the 1920s and the 1930s, the concept of "deep battle" was developed and integrated into the Red Army field regulations doctrine by Marshal Mikhail Tukhachevsky.
 That led to the creation of cavalry mechanised groups during World War II and to operational maneuver groups during the Cold War.